d0p3t/MailDelivery/README.md

 ---
 ## Known Issues
 None as of right now :crossed_fingers:

-If you come across anything bugs/issues, please let me know in this topic or create an [Issue](https://github.com/d0p3t/MailDelivery/issues).
+If you come across anything bugs/issues, please create an [Issue](https://github.com/d0p3t/MailDelivery/issues).

 ---
 ## Support
-If you require assistance, you can ask your question on this topic.
+If you require assistance, you can ask your question on the [FiveM forum topic](https://forum.fivem.net/t/maildelivery-v1-0-1-standalone-mail-delivery-job-for-paleto-bay-grapeseed-and-sandy-shores/168076).
 Please don't create topics elsewhere or ask me on the FiveM Discord about this resource.
 Lets keep all questions and comments in one topic, so we are all aware of what's going on.

 ---
 ## Credits